mapbox/locator/README.md

 Adjust the design by editing the `style.css` file and adding any additional supporting structure to `index.html`.

-Set your map id, and (any additional features)[http://mapbox.com/developers/mapbox.js/], inside the initialize and renderMap() functions.
+Set your map id, and [any additional features](http://mapbox.com/developers/mapbox.js/), inside the initialize and renderMap() functions.

 ```javascript
 // Insert your Map ID here